A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: A characterization of the energy

 \section{A characterization of the energy}

 Our energy is expressed in terms of not only the free surface $Z$, the velocity $Z_t$, and their spatial derivatives, but also time derivatives of these quantities.
 In this section, we give a characterization of our energy in terms of the free surface $Z$, the velocity $Z_t$, and their spatial derivatives.
-We do so in the Riemannian variable, as it directly captures the geometry of the interface $Z$.
-We also, in \S \ref{sec:13a}, offer a heuristic discussion of the singularities inherent in the problem and the crest angles allowed by our energy, as indicated by the Riemann mapping.
+In \S \ref{sec:13a}, we discuss which crest angles are allowed by a finite energy $E$.